The Blacklist season 10

-The tenth and final season of the American crime thriller television series The Blacklist was ordered on February 22, 2022 and premiered on February 26, 2023, on NBC.
+The tenth and final season of the American crime thriller television series The Blacklist was ordered on February 22, 2022, and premiered on February 26, 2023, on NBC.
+The season concluded the series on July 13, 2023, with the final two episodes.

-James Spader, Diego Klattenhoff, Hisham Tawfiq, Harry Lennix returned for the season, while Anya Banerjee debuted in a new main role.
-It is the first season of the series not to star Laura Sohn; it is also the second season without Megan Boone.
+James Spader, Diego Klattenhoff, Hisham Tawfiq, and Harry Lennix returned for the season, while Anya Banerjee debuted in a new main role.
+It is the only season of the series not to star Amir Arison and Laura Sohn after their promotion to main cast, although Arison makes a guest appearance.
+It is also the second and final season without Megan Boone.

-The season is produced by Davis Entertainment, Universal Television and Sony Pictures Television.
-John Eisendrath, John Davis, Joe Carnahan and John Fox continue to serve as executive producers of the series, while series creator Jon Bokenkamp returned as an executive producer.
+The season is produced by Davis Entertainment, Universal Television, and Sony Pictures Television.
+John Eisendrath, John Davis, Joe Carnahan, and John Fox continue to serve as executive producers of the series, while series creator Jon Bokenkamp returned as an executive producer.